 What Is Bipolar Disorder?

-In the current classification system bipolar, disorder is not a singular diagnosis; instead, it is a term that describes several different but related psychological/psychiatric conditions.
+Bipolar disorder is not a singular diagnosis; instead, it is a term that describes several different but related psychological/psychiatric conditions.
 In general, bipolar disorder is a severe psychological/psychiatric disorder that consists of very specific variations in an individual’s mood and affect.

 - Mood refers to an individual’s subjective appraisal of their emotional state, essentially how an individual describes how they feel.